 The temple, and its structures, is a depiction of Heaven and Earth.
 The rectangle (symbolizing the Earth) and the circle (symbolizing Heaven) are two predominant shapes in the temple complex.
 The Earthly Mount and the Hall of Prayer for Good Harvests are both round, while their yards are square.
 The outer walls also have a semi-circular end (at the north) and a rectangular end (at the south).
 Also, the structures have dark blue roofs – blue being another symbol for Heaven.

-Aside from the three major structures, there is also the Seven-Star Stone Group, which is a depiction of the Taishan Mountain's seven peaks.
+Aside from the three major structures, the Seven-Star Stone Group depicts Taishan Mountain's seven peaks.
 Taishan Mountain is also considered a holy mountain.
-Also, be sure to see the Seventy-two Corridors, the Divine Kitchen and the bronze incense burner in front of the Hall of Prayer.
+Also, be sure to see the Seventy-two Corridors, the Divine Kitchen, and the bronze incense burner in front of the Hall of Prayer.